Ready to Grow Your Business Fast?

 The rigorous processes and stress on standards can suggest the boss finds it easy to locate the individual at fault.
 Whoever doesn’t adhere to the precise commands from the boss can be blamed for failing the project.

 There exists no self-reflection with a boss.
-If the project fails, it only means one thing which is ‘someone didn’t adhere to the procedures laid out by the boss’.
+If the project fails, it only means one thing, which is ‘someone didn’t adhere to the procedures laid out by the boss.’
 Once failure strikes a project, the boss entirely focuses on identifying the person or technician at fault.

-With the leader, full accountability rests on themself
+With the leader, accountability rests on them.

 Although a leader might share decision-making and responsibilities with the subordinate, they are ultimately responsible in the case of any failure.

 Failures in the project are often opportunities for a leader and their team members to learn.
 They investigate whether something could have been done differently for better results.
 The leader identifies if their support was enough and whether the tools were adequate.

 Moreover, the leader desires to obtain solutions to correct the failures rather than accusing the subordinates.

 Accountability for leaders implies acknowledging mistakes yet not dwelling on them.